CreativeInquiry/Rotrics_arm/README.md

 ## Guides

+###  ⚠ 2025 and After ⚠
+As of 4/13/2025 there is a working version of this repository on the desktop of the NUC (windows machine) labeled "Big Toe".
+If you activate the python virtual environment, all of the proper dependancies should work with no installation required.

+The Nuc should be paired with the Rotrics Arm at all times, and is designated so that you don't have to set up your own computer to run long plots.

+The Nuc should also have the 'Rotrics Studio' desktop app installed.
+For alternate methods of interacting with the Dexarm see the [**Rotrics Control**](https://github.com/CreativeInquiry/Rotrics_control) repository.
 ### Running the app

 To run the app, run this script from the same folder that the drawing_app.py exists and then access the app from your browser: